Minimal Perimeter Triangle in Nonconvex Quadrangle: Generalized Fagnano Problem: Classical Fagnano's Problem:

 \subsection{From the Classical to the Generalized Fagnano Problem}

 Motivated by the structure of the Fagnano problem, recent research has sought to extend its principles to polygons beyond triangles.
-In particular, a generalization to \emph{convex quadrilateral}, where one seeks the orthic quadrilateral of minimal perimeter with vertices on the sides of a convex quadrilateral has been proposed \cite{Mammana2010Orthic}.
+In particular, a generalization to \emph{convex quadrangle}, where one seeks the orthic quadrangle of minimal perimeter with vertices on the sides of a convex quadrangle has been proposed \cite{Mammana2010Orthic}.
 This extension preserves the geometric essence of the original problem while introducing new analytic challenges.

 However, for \emph{nonconvex quadrangle}, it is geometrically impossible to construct a quadrangle with all four vertices on the sides such that the quadrangle is entirely contained within the quadrangle, since one of its interior angles exceeds $180^{\circ}$.
 Consequently, the problem must be reformulated: instead of seeking a quadrangle, we construct a triangle with vertices on the sides of the nonconvex quadrangle, where one vertex lies on each of the two sides that do not form the reflex angle, and the third vertex lies on either of the two sides forming the reflex angle.